Census Dots

 Native American/Other

-Of the 79 places in Delaware, Brookside is the 7th most populous.
+Brookside is ranked the 7th most populous place in Delaware, out of 79 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Brookside was ranked the 7th most populous place in the 2020 Census.

 Brookside's White Population